Multimodal Representation Learning Conditioned on Semantic Relations: Experiments

 \subsubsection{Relation Type Prediction}

-In this task, the model is given a product pair $(A, B)$ and must identify the most likely semantic relation connecting them from a set of 10 predefined types.
+In this task, the model is given a product pair $(A, B)$ and must identify the most likely semantic relation connecting them from a predefined set of relation types (10 for Amazon domains, 8 for Goodreads).
 For each candidate relation, we compute the similarity between $A$ and $B$ under the corresponding relation-conditioned embedding, and select the one with the highest score.
-Since baseline models do not support relation-specific encoding, we report results only for \rcml{}, using five similarity variants across unimodal and cross-modal configurations.We report Top-3 Accuracy on four datasets where relation types are sufficiently meaningful to support evaluation.
+Since baseline models do not support relation-specific encoding, we report results only for \rcml{}, using five similarity variants across unimodal and cross-modal configurations.
+We report Top-3 Accuracy on all datasets where relation types are sufficiently meaningful to support evaluation.

-As shown in Figure~\ref{fig:exp2}, \rcml{} demonstrates strong performance across all domains, consistently exceeding the 30\% random baseline by a substantial margin.
-Among the five similarity variants, the averaged configuration (AVG) performs best overall—reaching 70.4\% on \texttt{Baby} and 88.9\% on \texttt{Sports} highlighting the advantage of combining textual and visual cues for relation inference.
+As shown in Figure~\ref{fig:exp2}, \rcml{} demonstrates strong performance on both Amazon and Goodreads domains, consistently exceeding the random baseline by a substantial margin (30\% for Amazon datasets and 37.5\% for Goodreads).
+Among five similarity variants, the averaged configuration performs best overall, suggesting that combining textual and visual cues benefits relation inference.